cloud-barista/cb-tumblebug/docs/feature_guide/remote-command-and-file-transfer.md

 ### Bastion Host (Jump Host)

-A **Bastion Host** is a VM with a public IP that acts as a gateway for SSH connections to other VMs in the MCI.
+A **Bastion Host** is a VM with a public IP that acts as a gateway for SSH connections to other VMs in the Infra.
 All remote commands and file transfers are routed through the Bastion.

 ```
 ┌─────────────────────────────────────────────────────────────────┐
-│                           MCI                                   │
+│                           Infra                                   │
 │  ┌─────────────────┐                                            │
 │  │  Bastion Host   │◄─────── Public IP (SSH Entry Point)        │
 │  │  (Jump Host)    │                                            │